 Patrick’s practical planning pointers

 That’s where our guest expert at this Assembly, Parmenion‘s head of strategic partnerships, Patrick Ingram, comes in.
-Because Patrick will be sharing some practical ideas that you apply straightaway to cases, and offering insights that will help you think through the planning challenges.
+Because Patrick shares some practical ideas that you apply straightaway to cases, and offers insights that will help you think through the planning challenges.

-Among the areas that Patrick and host, Richard Allum, expect to cover in this lunch-hour Assembly are:
+Among the areas that Patrick and host, Richard Allum, cover in this lunch-hour Assembly are:

 There’s nothing paraplanners love more than a case study to help bring a technical topic to life.